-C.7.2.1 State Level Registry System Change - EP Option to Attest to Stage 3 in 2019
+C.7.2.1 State Level Registry System Change - EP Option to Attest to Stage 3 in 2020 thresholds are met for at least two of the three measures.

-Upon advancing from the selection page to the detailed PI pages, each Stage 3 Objective displays with the 2019 Objective, measure text, and relevant exclusion criteria.
-Five Public Health measure options display for EP in 2019 under Stage 3.
+Upon advancing from the selection page to the detailed PI pages, each Stage 3 Objective will display with the 2020 Objective, measure text, and relevant exclusion criteria.
+Five Public Health measure options display for EP in 2020 under Stage 3.
 EPs must report on two measures.
-The SLR also allows Coordination of Care and Health Information Exchange objectives to pass validation when the thresholds are met for at least two of the three measures.
+The SLR also allows Coordination of Care and Health Information Exchange objectives to pass validation when the